Single implants cost from £2,800 (inclusive)

 An immediate dental implant is placed right after a tooth is removed, during the same appointment.
 This means you don’t need to wait for the area to heal before getting your implant.
 In some cases, a temporary crown can be fitted straight away, so you leave with a complete smile the same day.

-Placing an implant soon after extraction, when suitable, often helps preserve bone and make treatment simpler.
+Placing an implant soon after extraction, when suitable, often helps preserve bone and simplify treatment.

 Once a tooth is lost, the bone and gum will begin to recede.
-If you later decide to have an Implant fitted it may mean that the Implant would sit too high or the Crown would sit too low without a bone graft.
-This can be prevented in many cases by Ridge preservation & right techniques at the time of extraction which minimize the bone shrinkage & changes after an Extraction.
+If you later decide to have an implant fitted, it may mean that the implant would sit too high or the crown would sit too low without a bone graft.
+This can be prevented in many cases by ridge preservation & proper techniques at the time of extraction, which minimise bone shrinkage & changes after extraction.

 We care about the protection of your data.
 Read our Privacy Policy.